mia-platform/documentation/docs/libraries/create-new-library.md

 ## Documentation
 Write clear and useful documentation is as important as to write good code.
 This will help who is using your library to interact with Mia-Platform easily.

 This section contains specific guidelines to write the documentation of your Mia service library.
-We assume that integrated on the various Github repositories of service libraries.
+We assume the documentation is integrated into the repository of the library.
 For a complete example, you can see [Mia service Node.js library](https://github.com/mia-platform/custom-plugin-lib).
 ### Organization of markdown files
 The `README` file must be small and provide an overview of the library and the table of contents with links to the more detailed sections, that should be written in markdown in a separate `/docs` directory.